colindean/plaintextaccounting_workshop/0099_conventions.md

 It may be useful to have two side-by-side copies of the document open: one for reading the prose and one for copying text from the referenced listing.

-There are two ways to use the examples provided in listings:
+There are three ways to use the examples provided in listings:

 1. You should have received along with this PDF a compressed archive containing some supplementary files.